-Although it’s inevitable, breakups can be a source of great psychological distress, especially during its early stages.
+Although it’s inevitable, a breakup can be a source of great psychological distress, especially during its early stages.
 You will feel bad about yourself, feel rejected, stuck, and unable to move on even if you wanted to.
 There will also be moments when you feel like you’re obsessing with your ex and you can’t focus on other things aside from him/her.
-The brain is at fault here but don’t worry, there’s another part of the brain that can help you move on.
+The brain is at fault here but you should not worry, there’s another part of the brain that can help you move on.

 How Breakup Can Be Like Physical Pain

-We often used the words ache, hurt, and pain to describe the pain after a relationship breakup.
-The emotional pain after a breakup is real and it has something in common with physical pain – they both activate the same part of the brain.
+We often use the words ache, hurt, and pain to describe the pain after a relationship breakup.
+The emotional distress after a breakup is real.
+Furthermore, it has something in common with physical pain.
+They both activate the same part of the brain.

-In one study, 40 people who experienced an unwanted romantic relationship breakup within the past 6 months had their brains scanned while they view the photograph of their ex and thought about the breakup.
+In one study, 40 people who experience an unwanted romantic relationship breakup within the past six months received a brain scan while they view the photograph of their ex and thought about the breakup.
 Researchers found out that this activity lit up the same areas of the brain that support sensory components of physical pain.
-The study demonstrated that a breakup and physical pain are similar – they are both distressing and share a common somatosensory representation.
+The study demonstrates that a breakup and physical pain are similar.
+As a result, they are both distressing and share a common somatosensory representation.

-This is supported by another study in which the participants were scanned while playing a virtual ball tossing game in which they are ultimately excluded.
+Another study supports this notion.
+This study scans participants while playing a virtual ball-tossing game in which they are then ultimately excluded.
 Researchers discovered that social exclusion or rejection activates very similar brain patterns found in studies of physical pain.

 How Breakup Can Be Similar to Getting Over an Addiction

-Brain scan studies reveal that feelings of intense romantic love engage certain regions of the brain’s reward system specifically of dopamine-rich regions such as the ventral tegmental area.
-This same area is being activated when one is addicted to a drug.
+Brain scan studies reveal that feelings of intense romantic love engage certain regions of the brain’s reward system specifically for dopamine-rich regions such as the ventral tegmental area.
+This same area activates when one is addicted to a drug.

 Romantic love can either be a positive or negative addiction.
 It is a positive addiction when it is reciprocated and appropriate.
-When it’s not or when one is rejected, it is a negative addiction.
+When it’s not or when one feels rejection, it is a negative addiction.

-As a natural addiction, there are certain responses following a romantic rejection that are inevitable.
-Helen Fisher and her team has a good explanation for this.
+As a natural addiction, there are certain responses following a romantic rejection that is inevitable.
+Helen Fisher and her team have a good explanation for this.

-Using functional resonance imaging, the team studied 10 women and 5 men who had recently been rejected by a partner but are reported to be still intensely in love with them.
+Using functional resonance imaging, the team studied ten women and five men who had recently been rejected by a partner but are reported to be still intensely in love with them.
 They were asked to view the photograph of their ex and a photograph of a familiar individual and provided with a distraction-attention task.

 When subjects of the study looked at the photograph of their ex-partner, brain areas associated with gains, losses, craving, and emotion regulation are activated.
-These same areas are activated among cocaine addicts.
-Since these systems are critical to survival, feelings and behaviors related to romantic rejection such as stalking and even depression are hard to control.
+These same areas activate among cocaine addicts.
+Since these systems are critical to survival, feelings and behaviours related to romantic rejection such as stalking and even depression are hard to control.

 How Your Brain Can Help You Get Over It

-While the brain is largely responsible for the addictive feelings and behavior following a breakup, it also has a way of getting over it.
+While the brain is largely responsible for the addictive feelings and behaviour following a breakup, it also has a way of getting over it.

 In a review article, researchers from Saint Louis University revealed that people are hardwired to fall out of love and move into a new romantic relationship.